santannaizadora/orangezup/README.md

 # Orangezup

-> Orangezup is an API REST to process selective Orange Zup Talents using Spring Boot framework.
+> Orangezup is an API REST to Orange Zup Talents's selective process using Spring Boot framework.

 ## Dependency